 In this context, King Abdullah II and Jordanian people have demonstrated their willingness to support comprehensive political reform in the spirit of gradual democratic transition and economic development.
 In this context, a series of policy reforms have commenced.
 The new political parties law of 2015, contributed to increasing the number of parties (from 18 in 2012 to 50 in 2016).
 Despite this, political structures are still under-developed and there remains much work to be done.

 NIMD in Jordan

-NIMD is part of a four-year project, starting in 2017, entitled “Enhanced Support to Democratic Governance in Jordan”, which aims to support Jordan’s reform process towards the consolidation of deep democracy.
+NIMD is part of a four-year project, starting in 2017, entitled “EU Support to Jordanian Democratic Institutions & Development (EU-JDID)”, which aims to support Jordan’s reform process towards the consolidation of deep democracy.
 In addition, the project promotes the inclusion of women and young people in national policy and decision-making processes, leading to a more tolerant and democratic political culture.

 The project is funded by the European Union and implemented by a Consortium led by the European Centre for Electoral Support (ECES) and composed of the European Partnership for Democracy (EPD), the Westminster Foundation for Democracy (WFD), the French Agency for Media Cooperation (CFI) and NIMD.

 - Parliamentary support: strengthen the functioning of the House of Representatives in exercising its core parliamentary functions in a professional, accountable and transparent manner;

 - Electoral assistance: enhance the functioning of the Independent Electoral Commission (IEC) and other key stakeholders, contributing to elections conducted in a professional, transparent and credible manner;

 - Support to the political party system: support the political party system in contributing to democratic governance and policy making in particular in the House of Representatives.